daking24/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions: changes the owner and the group owner of '_hello' which is a symbolic link to 'vincent' and 'staff' respectively.

+102-if_only: Changes the owner of the file 'hello' to 'betty' only if it is owned by the user 'guillaume'.

+103-